michaelMondoro/tweet_lens/README.md

 [![Generic badge](https://img.shields.io/badge/Maintained-yes-green.svg)](https://shields.io/)
 [![Generic badge](https://img.shields.io/badge/Python-3.10.6-yellow.svg)](https://shields.io/)

-Project for extrapolating the sentiment, impressions and impact of different topics trending on Twitter
+Project for extrapolating the sentiment, impressions and impact of different topics trending on Twitter.

 ## Functionality
 Project is split into two main modules.
 The `TwitLive` module is used for streaming/processing live Twitter data.
 The `TwitProcess` module is used for processing bulk Twitter data.